tmforum/DataModelDocumentation/docs/Customer/ProductOfferingQualificationItemRef.md

 ### This schema is referenced in the following schemas:

 -QuoteItem

 -ProductOrderItem

 ### This schema references the following schemas directly:

 -Entity
-EntityRef

-### This schema is referenced directly or indirectly by the following schemas:

--ProductSpecificationRef
 -EntityRef

--OrderItemActionType
--BillingAccountRef
--ProductOfferingQualificationItemRef
+### This schema references directly or indirectly by the following schemas:

 -ProductRefOrValue

--QuoteItem
+-EntityRef

 -ProductOrderItemStateType

--Product
--AppointmentRef
+-ProductOfferingQualificationItemRef

 -ProductOfferingRef

--ProductRef
+-ProductSpecificationRef

+-OrderItemActionType

+-ProductStatusType

+-ProductOrderItem

+-QuoteItemRef

 -TargetProductSchema

--ProductStatusType
+-BillingAccountRef

 -Entity

--QuoteItemRef
--ProductOrderItem
+-Product

+-ProductRef

+-AppointmentRef

+-QuoteItem